zc/cimaa/README.rst

 realized that will less effort than it would take to find and integrate what we needed, we could build something very simple.

-We'd built an in-house system before, which, while satisifying some of the requirements above, still fell short and was more complicated than what we were confortable maintaining over the long run.
-Experience with this system and with Nagios earlier informed out requirements and out approach.
+We'd built an in-house system before, which while satisfying some of the requirements above, still fell short and was more complicated than what we were comfortable maintaining over the long run.
+Experience with this system and with Nagios earlier informed out requirements and our approach.

 Architectural overview
 **********************